 - sensitivity to light and sound

-The symptoms of many headaches can be reduced with over-the-counter pain relief medications like acetaminophen (Tylenol).
+The symptoms of many headaches can be reduced with over-the-counter pain relief medications such as acetaminophen (Tylenol).
 Some medications, like Extra-Strength Tylenol, can help if you have chronic headaches.

 Treatment is most effective when it’s based on the exact cause of your headache.